nus-cs2113-AY2021S1/tp/docs/team/hungvo0603.md

 #### 2.3.3 Contributions to the Developer Guide

 - Provided the skeleton for the whole document (headings, subheadings, etc...) [#309](https://github.com/AY2021S1-CS2113T-W11-4/tp/pull/309)
-- Added Table of Contents.
-- Added "Introduction/Background" section
-- Modified "Setting up the project in your computer"
+- Added "Introduction/Background" section and modified "Setting up the project in your computer" section.
 - Added "Design/Architecture" section together with "Figure 1: Overview of Fluffle Architecture".
-- Added `Implementation/Writing Features/Getting reminder for writings scheduled on a specific date` section.
+- Added "Implementation/Writing Features/Getting reminder for writings scheduled on a specific date" section.
 - Added "Implementation/Word Features/Filtering words" section together with Figure 6 and Figure 7.
 - Added v2.0 entries in "Appendix C: User Stories" table.
-- Added "Appendix D: Non-Functional Requirements" section.
-- Added "Appendix E: Instruction fors manual testing".
+- Added Appendix D and Appendix E.

 ### 2.5 Contributions to team-based tasks